AcidOP/portfolio-website/README.md

+# Edit: This is the older version of my website when I was new to Web Development.

 <h2 align="center">My Personal Next.JS Website</h2>

 #### This is the source code for my personal site, which is hosted at [acidop.codes](https://acidop.codes).
 I made the design as minimal as possible, and I'm very happy with it.